GW391/Avocado/README.md

 - Choose your database name
 - Choose your database username and password
-- Choose your Avacado CMS username and password
+- Choose your Avocado CMS username and password

 system database encryption key's will be generated for you, you can change this, but you will loose any encrypted data, this is generated per install, and is not shared with any other site.